-Early in my self development journey of trying to improve both socially and with women, I was told that I was trying too hard.
+Early in my self-development journey of trying to improve both socially and with women, I was told that I was trying too hard.
 But honestly, trying too hard gets a bad rap.
 If you want to become great at something, then what other option do you have but to be relentless?

 In overcoming social anxiety and building social skills, it might be downright necessary for some people to focus most of their efforts on this, at least until they achieve a certain level of competence.
 I know that this was the case for me.
 Ultimately, it comes down to how important this is to you.
 If you are miserable and tired of living a lonely life, then put in the effort and do what it takes to change it.

 You lack awareness of how terrible you are at something, and may deny the importance of the skill.

-2. Conscious Incompetence: You realize how terrible you are, and this motivates you to take action towards building the skill.
+You realize how terrible you are, and this motivates you to take action towards building the skill.

-Discovering game was basically like crossing the bridge from unconscious to conscious incompetence.
-I suddenly realized how terrible I was with women, and how important it was to improve in this area of my life.
+Discovering self-improvement was basically like crossing the bridge from unconscious to conscious incompetence.
+I suddenly realized how terrible I was with women, and how important it was to improve this area of my life.
 As I got further along on my journey, I started to learn more about psychology and social dynamics, and I began to see the flaws in both my thought processes and actions.
 This helped me gain clarity on where I needed to focus to improve.

 You start to become aware of what you’re doing right, and yet it requires you to intensely focus on the process.

-My social skills have definitely improved over the past two years, and although I’m still nowhere close to mastery, I’m in a much better place than where I started.
+My social skills have definitely improved over the past two years, and although I’m still nowhere close to mastery, I’m in a much better place than when I started.
 Initially, I found myself struggling with my body language and what I should say.
 With time, I’ve become less worried about these things and I’ve started focusing more on bigger picture challenges, like awareness of my behavior on the person that I’m interacting with.

 I haven’t yet reached this stage socially nor with women, but with persistence, I know that I’ll get there.